matbmoser/sig-architecture/docs/decision-records/0003_issuer_capabilites_in_identity_hub.md

 - Will support in the future self-issuance of product credentials, for use cases like the DPP-Verification and PCF-Verfication (Data Trust & Security KIT):
   - https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-verification
 - It can be still split in the future again if needed
+- The images can be published separately still and enabled and disabled in the helm charts.

 ### Actions